MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-security.md

 # Web service security

-Security is an important part of a solution involving web services, both because the client calling the web service endpoint is likely not delivered by Microsoft and because the interaction between the client and [!INCLUDE[prod_short](../includes/prod_short.md)] is over a network.
+Security is an important part of a solution involving web services, both because the client calling the web service endpoint is likely not delivered by Microsoft and also because the interaction between the client and [!INCLUDE[prod_short](../includes/prod_short.md)] happens over a network.

 This article provides recommendations that you can implement to make your web services applications secure.